Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 **Multivariate testing** is used to test multiple variables simultaneously in order to determine the optimal combination of elements that will produce the best results.
 Different combinations of variables such as design, content and functionality can be tested to measure which combination has the greatest impact on user behavior or conversion rates.

-Feature flags are a great way to run A/B tests with minimal code modifications, and Unleash offers built-in features that make it easy to get started.
+Feature flags are a great way to run A/B or multivariate tests with minimal code modifications, and Unleash offers built-in features that make it easy to get started.
 In this tutorial, we will walk through how to do an A/B test using Unleash with your application.

 ## How to Perform A/B Testing with Unleash